jhonasn/baseveg/README.md

-# vegajuda
+# baseveg
-App to catalog an updated list of brazilian vegan products.
+Community app to catalog a list of brazilian vegan products.